-Due to transmission security considerations on the PJM system, it is sometimes necessary to carry a minimum amount of synchronized reserve in specific sub-zones in PJM such that loading 100% synchronized reserve will not result in an overload of any of the PJM transfer interfaces.
-The Mid-Atlantic Dominion Sub-Zone is defined in the Synchronized Reserve Market to ensure that reserves are available in or deliverable to the eastern part of the system under constrained conditions.
+- In the PJM RTO there will be a single Primary Reserve and Synchronized Reserve Zone and potential Reserve Sub-zone.
+Total PJM Primary Reserve and Synchronized Reserve Requirement for each Primary Reserve and Synchronized Reserve Zone and Reserve Sub-Zone is determined in whole MW for each hour of the operating day. - The PJM Primary Reserve and Synchronized Reserve Zone and Reserve Sub-zone Reliability Requirements are documented in PJM Manual 13: Emergency Operations, Section 2.2. - Due to transmission security considerations on the PJM system, it is sometimes necessary to carry a minimum amount of Primary Reserve and Synchronized Reserve in specific sub-zones in PJM such that loading 100% reserve will not result in an overload of any of the PJM transfer interfaces.
+The Mid-Atlantic Dominion Sub-Zone is defined in the Primary Reserve and Synchronized Reserve Market to ensure that reserves are available in or deliverable to the eastern part of the system under constrained conditions.
 The Mid-Atlantic Dominion Sub-Zone is defined by the most limiting monitored transfer interfaces.
-The interface modeled may be revised by PJM to match operation and meet the system reliability needs.

-As system conditions dictate, PJM may need to redefine or include additional sub-zones into the RTO Synchronized Reserve Market.
-PJM will notify the stakeholders in the event any additional sub-zones need to be created due to unforeseen system conditions that impact reliability.

-- PJM shall obtain and maintain for each Reserve Zone and Reserve Sub-zone an amount of Non-Synchronized Reserve such that the sum of the Synchronized Reserve and Non-Synchronized Reserve meets the Primary Reserve objective for such Reserve Zone and Reserve Sub-zone. - PJM shall create additional Reserve Zones or Reserve Sub-zones to maintain the required amount of reserves in a specific geographic area of the PJM Region as needed for system reliability.
-Such needs may arise due to planned and unplanned system events that limit the PJM's ability to deliver reserves to specific geographic area of the PJM Region where reserves are required
+The interface modeled may be revised by PJM to match operation and meet the system reliability needs. - As system conditions dictate, PJM may need to redefine or include additional subzones into the RTO Primary Reserve and Synchronized Reserve Markets.
+PJM will notify the stakeholders in the event any additional sub-zones need to be created due to unforeseen system conditions that impact reliability. - o PJM shall obtain and maintain for each Reserve Zone and Reserve Sub-zone an amount of Non-Synchronized Reserve such that the sum of the Synchronized Reserve and Non-Synchronized Reserve meets the Primary Reserve objective for such Reserve Zone and Reserve Sub-zone.